jjeffchung/HTML-CSS-JavaScript/README.md

 5) JavaScript generateTable: Generate and populate a table

--A assignment where the task was to generate and populate a table with data.
+-A assignment where the task was to generate and populate a table using a for loop.